 What’s next for Magnus Ditlev?

 The long-course world is the great Dane’s oyster.
-Despite not possessing the racing know-how and deep experience of his rivals, the brutal speed that Ditlev can achieve on his bike has to mark him out as a future world champion – whether at 70.3 or full Ironman.
+The brutal speed that Ditlev can achieve on his bike has to mark him out as a future world champion – whether at 70.3 or full Ironman.
 Or, of course, both.